AlacrisIO/alacrity/README.md

 post : Raw -> Boolean
 ```

 XXX Why not just a list or sequence (actually trie) of blocks?
+This
-XXX This way we can abstract away the means of sequencing and use generic theorems about sequences
+    way we can abstract a way the means of sequencing and use
-XXX instead of introducing new ad hoc chaining constructors.
+    generic theorems about sequences instead of introducing new ad hoc
+    chaining constructors.

+YYY We are not actually using this type.
+It is just for explanatory
+    purposes.
+Furthermore, I don't believe there are relevant theorems
+    about sequences other than fold.

-XXX Also, why does `post` return a boolean and not unit, if we're having side-effects anyway?
+XXX Also, why does `post` return a boolean and not unit, if we're
+    having side-effects anyway?

+YYY This represents how posting may not succeed.

 XXX Finally, a block usually includes a set of valid transactions, not just one;
-XXX a miner may post a block, but individual users post a single transaction
+    a miner may post a block, but individual users post a single transaction
-XXX that a miner may eventually include in a block, or not.
+    that a miner may eventually include in a block, or not.
-XXX One essential thing a blockchain does bring, though, is a *consensus*,
+    One essential thing a blockchain does bring, though, is a *consensus*,
-XXX that ensures that the state grows monotonically, and
+    that ensures that the state grows monotonically, and
-XXX you cannot remove a message from the history.
+    you cannot remove a message from the history.

+YYY Below our abstraction.
+This isn't a description of how to
+    implement a blockchain.
+It is just what we want from it.
+The fact
+    that an actual blockchain has a bunch in one block just means that
+    when you observe incoming messages, they come in chunks.
+They are
+    not truly set-like btw because even within a block they are
+    ordered.

 That is, Alacrity only expects that a blockchain provides the ability
 to observe the history of the chain (`current`) and attempt to post a